 A page in the front of a book that lists publication, legal, and, if applicable, ISBN information.

 The Copyright type changes Vellum’s default indentation and paragraph spacing and, by default, hides its heading.
 In addition, First Paragraph and Paragraph After Break styling is not applied.
-This element will automatically include your book’s ISBN if one is assigned.

 An inscription that dedicates the book to a person, cause, etc.